xxsimoxx/stats-for-update-manager/readme.txt

 == Changelog ==
 = 1.1.3 =
-* Fix a bug where http and https on the same site was counted as two
+* Http and https on the same site now are counted as one
-* Fix a bug with a filter not working properly if database ampty
+* Fix a bug with a filter not working properly if database empty

 = 1.1.2 =
 * Prevent duplicate database query